 We benchmark the scalability of SCAXR against traditional client-server and peer-to-peer methods, evaluating motion-to-picture and synchronization latency, and average GPU load.
-The motion-to-picture metric quantifies the latency all users encounter following an action initiated by any user. 'client-cloud' and 'client-edge' refer to server deployments at distinct layers. 'client-cloud/edge-C' and 'client-cloud/edge-L' indicate where rendering computations are carried out, either on the server or the accessing devices.
-For interaction scenarios, we employ a scene and objects amassing 134MB in total size.
+The motion-topicture metric quantifies the latency all users encounter following an action initiated by any user. 'client-cloud' and 'client-edge' refer to server deployments at distinct lavers. 'client-cloud/ edge-C' and 'client-cloud/edge-L' indicate where rendering computations are carried out, either on the server or the accessing devices.
+For interaction scenarios, we employ a scene and objects amassing 134 MB in total size.
+Scene complexity is gauged by the count of its triangular faces.
+Using Selenium, we emulate varying user access scales, with all participants entering the same scene from random starting points to observe and interact with objects.